Skip to main content

 fuse: no mount point

-1. Next, try a mount (or an intercept that performs a mount).
+1. Next, try a mount (or an replace/ingest/intercept that performs a mount).
 It will fail because you need to give permission to “Benjamin Fleischer” to execute a kernel extension (a pop-up appears that takes you to the system preferences).

 2. Approve the needed permission